 other parties for which you have given permission.

 When you transfer money from an Achmea Bank product to a different (checking) account with another financial institution, your data will also end up at this financial institution.

 Where do we process your data?

 We store your data in various databases, which are typically hosted on servers but may also be cloud based.
 This means that we store and process your data in an online location.
 In certain situations, we might also share your data with the aforementioned parties.

 Strict security measures are in place for these databases.
 For example, we only contract with reliable service providers, encrypt our data as much as possible and, in principle, only store your data in databases located in the European Economic Area (EEA) or only share it with parties in the EEA.
-Because the same privacy rules apply throughout the EEA, we can ensure that your privacy is well protected.
+Because the same privacy rules apply throughout the EEA as in the Netherlands, we can ensure that your privacy is well protected.

 How do we ensure that your data is safe with us?

 We always take appropriate technical and organisational (security) measures to prevent the loss or unlawful processing of your data.
-We always take into account your privacy and the security of your data when developing new services and processes.
+We monitor the security of our data traffic and have an information security policy.
+And always take into account your privacy and the security of your data when developing new services and processes.
 As an example, your data is only accessible to those employees who require it, and our employees have been clearly instructed on how to handle your data.